 Most of the Academy's income is obtained from the Education and Skills Funding Agency (ESFA) in the form of recurrent grants, the use of which is restricted to particular purposes.
+A breakdown of grants received from the ESFA during the period ended 31 August 2023 and the associated expenditure are shown as restricted funds in the statement of financial activities.
 The way that these resources have been utilised to support the education and development of pupils is described in the annual report.
-During the period, ESFA and local authority grants received totalled £1.492m.
-Other income included within restricted funds totalled £26,755 mostly though lettings which complement the Academy's activities.